 See our related blog post for more details about how a border can affect the readability of a logo.

-How to Design a Logo that Will Display Well on a Website
+How to design a logo that will display sell on a website

 For simplicity, we recommend logos that are rectangular, wider than they are tall.
 We also recommend avoiding a border around the logo.
 Both these features will allow your logo to be displayed as large as possible on most website layouts.